 - General Ossrum gives it Tactician, Energizer, and Unstoppable force to allow you to move, place enemies together, then spray once they are packed together.

-- Gorten Grundback is the third dwarf caster and they all help.
+- Gorten Grundback is the third dwarf caster and it works fine with him as well, especially after he feats.

 Drawbacks and Downsides